 If you are looking to buy okra seed, you are in luck.
 The 'Seeds of Eaden' seed shop now has okra seed in stock as part of its standard range.
 Just click on the links to be directed to the new and improved seed shop.

 How to grow Okra from seed

-Once the seeds have begun to germinate they can be thinned out to about a foot between plants, but remember to try and leave the strongest plants in place.
+Once the seeds have begun to germinate they can be thinned out to about a foot between plants, but always leave the strongest plants in place.

-Harvest okra as the plant begins to produce the seed pods, these should be about three to four inches in length when ripe.
-Check your okra plants every other day for new fruit and harvest them quickly as this will encourage the plant to grow more pods.
+Harvest okra once the seed pods are ripe, they will usually be about three to four inches in length.
+Check every other day for new okra pods and harvest them quickly as this will encourage the plant to grow more pods.

 For related articles click onto:

 HOW TO GROW OKRA FROM SEED OUTDOORS